joshdoman/opensecret/docs/PCR_VERIFICATION.md

 ## Signature Format

-The system uses ECDSA with the P-384 curve and SHA-384 hash function.
-Signatures are created in raw P1363 format, which is directly compatible with the Web Crypto API used in browsers:
+The system uses ECDSA with the P-384 curve and SHA-384 hash function:

+- **Simplified approach**: Only the PCR0 string value is signed (not the entire JSON object)
 - Signatures are created using ECDSA with the P-384 curve and SHA-384 hash
 - The signature is produced in raw P1363 format (r and s concatenated in fixed 48-byte form)
 - The signature is base64-encoded for storage in the history file
-- No DER-to-raw conversion is needed in the browser
+- No conversion is needed in the browser - the format is directly compatible with Web Crypto API

 ## Backend Commands